Sidi Jemour Mosque

 Nickname: Popularly known as “Star Wars Canyon” due to its prolific use by Lucasfilm crews.

-Aerial footage: Only Star Wars film site in Tunisia filmed from an aircraft.
+Aerial footage: Only Star Wars film site in Tunisia filmed from an aircraft as part of production.

-Native text: Arabic text names scratched into the eastern ridge wall in the central open area inside the gorge appear in the final cut, inadvertently distinguishing Arabic as the first written text presented on fictional Tatooine.
+Native text: Arabic text graffiti appears in Episode IV on the canyon wall behind the parked landspeeder, inadvertently distinguishing Arabic as the first written text presented on fictional Tatooine.

 Wrap: Final film site for Episode IV principal photography in Tunisia (2nd unit).